-While everyone's stuck at home, binge-watching Netflix has become a national pastime, and the latest obsession has been with Tiger King: Murder, Mayhem and Madness, a seven-part Netflix documentary series detailing the long-standing rivalry between Joe Exotic (aka Joe Maldonado-Passage aka Joe Shreibvogel), the founder of the G.W.
+While everyone's stuck at home, binge-watching Netflix has become a national pastime.
+The latest obsession has been with Tiger King: Murder, Mayhem and Madness, a seven-part Netflix documentary series detailing the long-standing rivalry between Joe Exotic (aka Joe Maldonado-Passage aka Joe Shreibvogel), the founder of the G.W.
 Zoo, and Carol Baskin, the founder of Big Cat Rescue.

 What is the Tiger King scripted series called?

 The show is an adaptation of the second season of Wondery's podcast Over My Dead Body, which was simply titled Joe Exotic.
-The show will likely use the same title, though that hasn't been confirmed.
+The television show will use the same title.

 Wondery has capitalized on this newfound Tiger King mania by rereleasing these episodes on streaming services, so you can get a taste of what the series will be like before its release.
 If you can't wait for the weekly episode releases, all six episodes are available to stream on Wondery's website, but they're behind a paywall.

 The project is spearheaded by UCP, otherwise known as Universal Content Productions.
 UCP is no stranger to adapting podcasts for television, as they've released two already: Dirty John and the Emmy-nominated Julia Roberts series Homecoming.
 Aside from Joe Exotic, they've got one more Wondery podcast adaptation in the works, Dr. Death.
 Dr. Death was announced in 2018 and was released on NBC's Peacock streaming service in July 2021.

 Who is in the cast of Joe Exotic?